adeel-iqbal/smit-agentic-admin/README.md

 - 🐙 GitHub: [@adeel-iqbal](https://github.com/adeel-iqbal)

 > 💡 **Enterprise Inquiries Welcome** - I provide consultancy for AI-powered automation solutions, LangGraph implementations, and scalable multi-agent systems.

 ---

-## 📜 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-For commercial deployments or proprietary modifications, please contact me for a separate licensing agreement.

----